mattquezo/Final-Year-Project-Expo-App/docs/proposal/proposal.md

 ### Background

-This idea was originally thought of by Jennifer Foster with the intention of replacing or supplementing the current DCU Project Expo booklet.
+This idea was originally thought of by Dr. Jennifer Foster with the intention of replacing or supplementing the current DCU Project Expo booklet.

 ### Achievements